Certification Council of Early Childhood Educators of NS

 You are eligible for ECE certification if you:

-- Work directly with children for a regular amount of time per week at
+- Work directly with children for a regular amount of time per week at least nine months of the year

 or

-- Work directly with children as a substitute at least three days a
+- Work directly with children as a substitute at least three days a week for at least nine months of the year

 AND